Back to Blog

 4. Upload to YouTube Studio

-Pros: Much faster, accurate timing.
-Cons: Extra step to upload SRT separately.
+Pros: Much faster than manual, accurate timing, reusable SRT asset.
+Cons: Extra step to upload SRT.

-1. Upload your video to a burn-in tool like Picute
+1. Upload video to a burn-in tool like Picute

-Pros: Subtitles are visible on any platform, not just YouTube.
-Better styling options.
-Cons: Creates a new video file.
+Pros: Subtitles visible on any platform, not just YouTube.
+Better styling.
+Cons: Creates a new video file, and burned-in captions aren't indexed by YouTube — so for pure YouTube SEO, you still want to upload the SRT separately.

 Best Practices for YouTube Subtitles

-• Review auto-generated captions — Fix errors in proper nouns, technical terms, and numbers
+• Review auto-generated captions — Fix errors in proper nouns, technical terms, numbers

 • Use simple language — Shorter sentences translate better for international subtitles